fbpx

 What do I do if I’ve lost my parking ticket?

 Firstly, don’t panic!
 These things happen all of the time, and it doesn’t mean you’ll miss out on the chance for a reduced fine or the ability to appeal.
-You’ll need to get in touch with the private parking company that issued you the fine as soon as possible.
+If you think you’ve lost your parking ticket, you’ll need to get in touch with the private parking company that issued you the fine as soon as possible.
 They will be able to give you the details of the PCN, as well as possibly send out another copy to you.

 Just make sure you get in touch as soon as possible, otherwise you could end up paying the full amount or even miss your window to appeal the fine!